Amyleep97/AmyPearce_T1A1/README.md

 ### Domains and DNS

-- Domain name

 - DNS stands for Domain Name System it works like a main source that has information, it communicates with the IP address.
 DNS has the job of making websites load their resources, without it we would need to memorize our own IP address.
 This also requires four steps the first is the DNS recusor, this works as a server searching for queiries from a device.
 The second is the root server this transfers host names to an IP address.
 The third step is the TLD namesserver this will search for the right IP address and become a host, it will host the end of the address name.
-The last step is Authoritative nameserver, this part is when everything comes together in order for it to work it must have access to the very original request, it will then sucessdully commincate with the Recusor.
+The last step is Authoritative nameserver, this part is when everything comes together in order for it to work it must have access to the very original request, it will then sucessfully commuincate with the Recusor.

 # Question 3